KubeRocketCI/docs/versioned_docs/version-3.11/user-guide/pipelines.md

   <link rel="canonical" href="https://docs.kuberocketci.io/docs/user-guide/pipelines" />
 </head>

-Pipelines are integral part of any CI/CD.
+Pipelines are an integral part of any CI/CD.
 They are involved in code build, review, and deployment procedures.
-Such big variety of pipelines result in a demand of having a single place where the pipelines can be managed.
+Such a big variety of pipelines results in a demand for having a single place where the pipelines can be managed.
 For this purpose, the Pipelines section was added to the KubeRocketCI portal.

 ## Pipelines Page Overview